-This is why applying vitamins topically is crucial in delivering maximum benefits to your skin.
-Used commonly in sunscreens and sun burn relievers, vitamin E is proven to ease dryness and bolster skin’s UV defense.
+This is why applying vitamins topically are crucial in delivering maximum benefits to your skin.
+Used commonly in sunscreens and sunburn relievers, vitamin E is proven to ease dryness and bolster skin’s UV defense.
 It is also said to even skin tone and soften skin.

-Can vitamin E help prevent stretch marks during pregnancy?
+Can vitamin E for stretch marks during pregnancy help?
 Can it help fade stretch marks I already have?